 Spike didn't need to force a chuckle.
 "Is that what you were doing?
 I thought you were telling Sam, with accompanying hand gestures, about that time a sea serpent attacked you on Main Street."

 Buffy blinked.
-"I've never been attacked by a seas serpent on Main Street."
+"I've never been attacked by a sea serpent on Main Street."

 "Exactly."
 Spike smirked.
 Then he turned to Sam, aware that, if his heart still beat, it would be racing now.
-"D'you want me to show you the way?" he said, glad he hadn't come up with some inane nickname.
+"D'you want me to show you the way?" he said.

 "Who says that?" asks Spike conversationally, as the pair head for the door, leaving an extremely surprised Buffy behind.